What Is Sukuk?

 What is Sukuk?

 According to Securities Commission Malaysia (SC), sukuk refers to certificates of equal value which evidence undivided ownership or investment in the assets using Shariah principles and concepts endorsed by the Shariah Advisory Council Malaysia (SAC).
 Accounting and Auditing Organization for Islamic Financial Institution (AAOIFI) described sukuk as securities of equal denomination representing individual ownership interests in a portfolio of eligible existing or future assets.

 Think of Sukuk as Islamic bonds that are structured in a way to generate returns to investors and similar to an asset-backed security.
-They are issued and traded in compliance with the principles of Shariah, which prohibit “riba”
+They are issued and traded in compliance with the principles of Shariah, which prohibit “riba” or interest.

 A sukuk can be structured to offer a fixed return similar to the interest on a conventional bond.
 But unlike a bond holder, a sukuk holder is granted an ownership interest in the assets or business being financed, and the return is tied to the performance of the underlying assets.

 Malaysia’s flexible foreign exchange administration rules allow multilateral development banks, multilateral financial institutions, sovereigns, quasi-sovereigns and local or foreign multinational corporations to issue foreign currency denominated Sukuk in Malaysia.